0 of 30 Questions completed

 A patient with primary aldosteronism secondary to a unilateral adrenal hyperplasia undergoes an adrenalectomy.

-Which of the following is most likely to improve post surgery?
+Which biochemistry marker is most likely to improve post-surgery?

 Which of the following is the main site of sodium reabsorption in the nephron?

-Which of the following is the site of action for acetazolamide?
+Which of the following structure is the primary site of action for acetazolamide?

 The concomitant use of which medication will increase the risk of lithium toxicity in the blood?